 Kingdom King tells us that the Anti Sora seen in the trailer was an easily defeated boss who mirroring your every move, including walking backwards into a pit if you move correctly, which must have been just as pathetic as Kingdom King makes it sound.
 After Swashbuckler’s Island, you headed to Wonderland, where you would fight local enemies, Kingdom King mentioning the walking bird-glasses from the movie as enemies.
 The Caterpillar instructs Sora on how to leave the dream, namely by making a potion out of some magical teeth attached to upcoming bosses.
 The first boss in Wonderland was of a “giant floating ghost crocodile,” goodness knows where that idea came from.
 Maybe I need to give Alice in Wonderland a closer look!

-The only way to hurt the ghost crocodile was using magic, which Kingdom King tells me included Fire and Blizzard, possibly also Thunder, though he notes that there was no Cure in the game since the game instead ran on Potions that were used automatically once you were killed!
+The only way to hurt the ghost crocodile was using magic, which Kingdom King tells me included Fire and Blizzard, and possibly also Thunder, and he notes that there was no Cure in the game.
+The game instead ran on Potions that were used automatically once you were killed!
 That’s certainly a clever way to manage that sort of thing in a low-button setup like a cell phone!
 Ethers worked the same way for magic.
 The only way to beat the crocodile was to shoot it in its open mouth with magic, so these fundamentals are important.

 After the ghost crocodile, you went on to Agrabah, where Sora was able to use Genie’s lamp himself to take on Jafar, followed by, yes, a boss fight with Jafar the cobra!
 Unlike the past two bosses, Kingdom King doesn’t describe this one as being a sort of puzzle or timing based boss, which is too bad, since a timing based boss was probably ideal for the poor tiny cell phone systems of the day.